azwanazlan/PROJECT-WEB/README.md

 ![You can go through the website and familiarize yourself with the listed possible features and scenarios.](https://i.ibb.co/Rpq0gsD/Orange-HRM.png)

+You can go through the website and familiarize yourself to find possible features and scenarios.

 ### Note

  - Since this project folder contain external **.xlsx and .jpg** files which their VALUE are binded with their location so I will suggest you to clone this repository to **C:/Automation/PROJECT-WEB** to avoid execution error.
 If you know what you are doing then it is fine to ignore this point.